 Packing Your Supplements

-You’re allowed to pack your vitamins/supplements in your check-in luggage, but it’s highly recommended that you bring them with you in your carry-on – because you never know if your luggage might be delayed or go missing.
+You're allowed to pack your vitamins/supplements in your checked luggage, but it’s highly recommended that you bring them with you in your carry-on – because you never know if your checked bags might be delayed or go missing.

 Vitamins/supplements come in different forms, so consider the most convenient way to bring them along: